faillon/documents-api/README.md

 This project expose a REST API structured with Hexagonal Architecture.
 In case you're not familiarized with it check this link. https://theanirban.dev/hexagonal-architecture-in-java/

-I choose this architecture because allows to follow SOLID principles with and DDD approach keeping the business logic isolated.
+I chose this architecture because allows to follow SOLID principles with an DDD approach keeping the business logic isolated.
+Besides allows to extend the use cases with different implementations keeping functionality well-structured.

 When defining the uses cases I used 2 different approaches.